WARMINSTER SCHOOL UK EDUCATIONAL GUARDIANSHIP POLICY

 - The appointed person must be over 25 years of age and should not be in full time education.

-- The designated UK Educational Guardian should have a permanent place of residence in the UK and ideally should reside within two hours travelling distance from the School, by either car or public transport.
+- The designated UK Educational Guardian should have a permanent place of residence in the UK and ideally should reside within two hours travelling distance from the School, by either car or public transport - proof of residential address must be provided.

 - If the UK Educational Guardian is going to be away from their UK home, for however short a time, they must notify the appropriate Housemaster or Housemistress.
-They must give full contact details for the period of absence and the name and address of a responsible person in the UK, fully authorised by the parents to act on their behalf.
+They must give full contact details for the period of absence.
+A new nominated guardian will be required for this period of time.

-- A change of UK Educational Guardian must be communicated promptly to the School in writing, providing all necessary details in order to facilitate continuous care.
+- A change of UK Educational Guardian (even for a short period of time) must be communicated promptly to the School by the parents by completing a new nominated guardian form and the new guardian must complete a Letter of Undertaking providing all necessary details in order to facilitate continuous care.

 GUARDIANS ARE REQUIRED TO:

-- Provide accurate contact information (including telephone/mobile, email and full address contact details) to the Warminster School Admissions Office and to regularly update this information as necessary.
+- Complete a Letter of Undertaking to provide accurate contact information (including telephone/mobile, email and full address contact details, this must also include the names and dates of birth of anyone living at the address who is age 18 years or older) to the Warminster School Admissions Office and to regularly update this information as necessary.

-- Provide safe and suitable accommodation and appropriate care and supervision for the pupil during periods when they cannot be accommodated at the School (including periods of long-term illness and disciplinary measures).
+- Provide safe and suitable accommodation and appropriate care and supervision for the pupil.
+This may include periods of time when they cannot be accommodated at the School (including periods of long-term illness and disciplinary measures).

 - Liaise with the School over Half-Term ,Quiet Weekend and End of Term arrangements, including informing the School about details of travel arrangements made for pupils leaving on all authorised breaks and at the beginning and end of term.
 This information must be provided in writing, at least one week prior to departure or arrival.